Liaison Committee guidelines for overseas travel

 Attendance throughout the visit

-- The approval by the Chair of the Liaison Committee of a visit is on the understanding that, except in cases of emergency, all Members taking part in that visit will remain with the committee for the whole period of its work.
+- The approval by the Liaison Committee of a visit is on the understanding that, except in cases of emergency, all Members taking part in that visit will remain with the committee for the whole period of its work.
 This provision is subject to the discretion of the Chair of the Liaison Committee.

 Partners of Members